LucasBaizer/Neurosphere-Diameter-Detector/src/main/java/web/content/BasicUsage.md

 ### <a id="part-5"></a>Output Analytics

-After output is generated, there is some data displayed above the output image component, similar to the input.
+After the output is generated, there is some data displayed above the output image component, similar to the input.
 * The first piece of data is how long it took for the detection to take place in seconds.
 * The second is the total amount of organoids that have been detected.
 * The third is the average diameter of the organoids, in micrometers.